hjdesulme/svelte-personal-website/README.md

 Prompts:

-Let's work on the content on the expanded Blog page.
-I want to have the title of the blog, underneath the date of the blog.
+PAGES:

 Let's work on the content on the expanded Projects page.
+- Might want to use Contentful here as well

 Let's work on the content on the expanded Contact page.

-I'd you to add a preview of each square on the 2x2 grid home page.
+- Just a form
+  - On submit:
+    - automatically emails me
+    - stores info in a lightweight DB that I can check

+RESPONSIVENESS

+- zooming in <- especially this (similar/switch to mobile)
+  - Resume
+  - Blog
+  - Projects
+  - Contact
+- zooming out

-I'd like you to add an optional traditional menu bar on each expanded square.
+I'd like you to add an optional traditional menu bar on each expanded square. (especially for responsiveness.)

+Flesh out mobile view

+SWITCH COMPONENTS

 Can we add a second switch component for Haitian Creole mode (where all of the text on the page - including the blogs - is converted to Haitian Creole)?
 The switcher will be the Haitian flag emoji.
 And the switch back will be the U.S. flag emoji.